dotnet/fsharp/README.md

 ## F# language and core library evolution

-Although this repository is where actual F# development occurs, evolution of the F# language and core library follows a process spanning two additional repositories.
+Evolution of the F# language and core library follows a process spanning two additional repositories.
 The process is as follows:

 1. Use the [F# language suggestions repo](https://github.com/fsharp/fslang-suggestions/) to search for ideas, vote on ones you like, submit new ideas, and discuss details with the F# community.
 2. Ideas that are "approved in principle" are eligible for a new RFC in the [F# language design repo](https://github.com/fsharp/fslang-design).
 This is where the technical specification and discussion of approved suggestions go.
 3. Implementations and testing of an RFC are submitted to this repository.

-## Additional documentation
+## Additional project documentation

 The following links can help you get an overview of some technical aspects of the F# language and compiler: